open-mmlab/mmagic/docs/en/user_guides/metrics.md

-# Tutorial 8: Using Metrics in MMEditing
+# Tutorial 8: Using metrics in MMEditing

 MMEditing supports **17 metrics** to assess the quality of models.